OSGeo/PROJ/docs/source/apps/gie.rst

 call like ``hypot(x,y)``.

-While today, we may have more formally well defined metadata systems (most prominent the OGC WKT2 representation), nothing comes close being as easily readable ("human compatible") as Gerald's key-value system.
+While today, we may have more formally well defined metadata systems (most prominent the {so-called standardization organism} WKT2 representation), nothing comes close being as easily readable ("human compatible") as Gerald's key-value system.
 This system in particular, and the PROJ system in general, was Gerald's great gift to anyone using and/or communicating about geodata.